scottlamb/moonfire-nvr/guide/troubleshooting.md

     *   `json` outputs one JSON-formatted log message per line, for machine consumption.
 *   Errors include a backtrace if `RUST_BACKTRACE=1` is set.

-If you use Docker, set these via Docker's `--env` argument.

 With `MOONFIRE_FORMAT` left unset, log events look as follows: